fiverbeyond/In-Otter-Words/_posts/2025-12-1-five-bad-books-from-FAIR.md

 There's no way around it: this book advocates for white nationalism.
 It doesn't belong on any respectable list of restrictionist literature, no matter how well-spoken or well-educated the author was.
-I'm sure that Mr. Brimelow doesn't see himself as a white nationalist, but that's because by his own admission, *he doesn't know what the term means*.
+I'm sure that Mr. Brimelow doesn't see himself as a white nationalist, but that's because by his own admission, *he thinks the term merely implies advocating for the white race*.
 Where did he say this?
 In a chummy one-on-one podcast interview with Jared Taylor, self described "white advocate" and founder of the white supremacist organization American Renaissance.

 But even explicit white nationalism is not the worst on offer on FAIR's recommended list.